juanberrios/SLAC-Fairness/README.md

 Finally, I recommend using the integrated development environment [RStudio](https://www.rstudio.com/products/rstudio/download/).
 While it doesn't change how the code in this repository works, RStudio makes R code easier to understand, write, edit, and debug.

+### `renv`

+This repository uses the [`renv`](https://rstudio.github.io/renv/) package to ensure that updates to R packages don't break the code.
+In effect, `renv` freezes your environment in time by preserving the package versions the code was originally run on.
+This is great from a reproducibility perspective, but it entails some extra machinery before you can run the code.
+For all the examples below, you need to load this repo in R or RStudio by setting your working directory somewhere inside the repo.

+Before you can run any of this code, run `renv::restore()`.
+This will download the packages at the correct versions to an `renv` cache on your system.
+Then you should be able to run this code on your machine.

+Of course, using old versions of these packages means you won't be able to benefit to any package updates since this repo was published.
+If you want to use new package versions, you have to register them with `renv`.
+If you're using R 4.3.x (the version used for this code), run `renv::update()`;
+if R >= 4.4, run `renv::init()` and select option 2.
+To update renv itself, run `renv::upgrade()`.
+Of course, the code may not work as expected thanks to changes to the packages it relies on.

+If you want to use a package that's not registered with `renv`, use `renv::record()`.

+Finally, if you're finding this all too much of a hassle, you can skip using `renv` altogether;
+just delete `.Rprofile` and restart R/RStudio.